hmkurth/CommunityFoodResources/DesignDocs/projectPlan.md

 - [ ] List technologies, versions and how they will be used
 - [ x] Weekly reflection
 - [ ] Write project plan
-- [ ] Document application flow in text and pictures - I'll use wireframes that have clickable links for the screen design.
+- [x ] Document application flow in text and pictures - I'll use wireframes that have clickable links for the screen design.
 Use Balsamiq?
 - [ ] Triple-check for Checkpoint 1

 ### Week 4